nigeltao/qoir/README.md

 suffix denotes the `experimental/fast_lossless` encoder (also known as fjxl) in that repository (but still using the regular libjxl decoder).
 The final 3 or 7 denotes libjxl's "effort" encoding option, which defaults to 7.

+LZ4PNG is ZPNG (see below) with lz4 instead of zstd compression.

 PNG/fpng ([richgel999/fpng](https://github.com/richgel999/fpng)) is a fast PNG
 encoder and decoder.
 The encoded output are valid PNG images but the fpng